From Innermost to Full Probabilistic Term Rewriting: Almost-Sure Termination, Complexity, and Modularity: Modularity

 In this section, we investigate the modularity of probabilistic notions of termination.
 We will see that as in the non-probabilistic setting~\cite{Gramlich1995AbstractRB}, in contrast to innermost probabilistic rewriting, full probabilistic rewriting is not modular in general.
 However, our results on the relation between innermost and full probabilistic rewriting from the previous sections will allow us to obtain modularity results for full probabilistic rewriting as well.
 A property is called \emph{modular} if it is preserved for certain unions of PTRSs.
 Modularity is not only interesting from a theoretical point of view, but in practice it is also very important to know whether one can split a huge PTRS into smaller parts such that the property of interest is preserved.
 Then, one can analyze these parts independently of each other.
 As remarked earlier, this is also the main idea of the DP framework, and in fact, we already benefit from similar modularity results within the DP framework itself.
 The fewer conditions are required for modularity of a notion of termination, the stronger the corresponding DP framework is expected to be.

-We will study two different forms of unions, namely \emph{disjoint unions} (\Cref{Sect:Disjoint Unions}), where both PTRSs do not share any function symbols, and \emph{shared constructor unions} of PTRSs (\Cref{Sect:Shared Constructor Unions}) which may have common constructor symbols, but whose defined symbols are disjoint.\footnote{The dependency pair framework for $\ASTi$ in \aprove{} is already capable of splitting disjoint unions and shared constructor unions into sub-problems that can be analyzed independently.
+We will study two different forms of unions, namely \emph{disjoint unions} (\Cref{Sect:Disjoint Unions}), where both PTRSs do not share any function symbols, and \emph{shared constructor unions} of PTRSs (\Cref{Sect:Shared Constructor Unions}), which may have common constructor symbols, but whose defined symbols are disjoint.\footnote{The dependency pair framework for $\ASTi$ in \aprove{} is already capable of splitting disjoint unions and shared constructor unions into sub-problems that can be analyzed independently.
 However, in this section our goal is to analyze the modularity of different probabilistic notions of termination in general.
-Thus, this allows the use of these modularity results also outside the DP framework.
-In particular, this may help in practice when proving $\mathtt{SAST}$, since there is currently no DP framework for $\mathtt{SAST}$.} In future work, one may extend this analysis to \emph{hierarchical unions}, which are unions of PTRSs where the first PTRS may contain defined symbols of the second one, but not vice versa.
+Thus, this allows the use of these modularity results also outside the DP framework.} In future work, one may extend this analysis to \emph{hierarchical unions}, which are unions of PTRSs where the first PTRS may contain defined symbols of the second one, but not vice versa.
 Moreover, in this section we only consider the strategies $s \in \{ \mathbf{f}, \mathbf{i} \}$ (but it is not difficult to show that our modularity results for innermost rewriting also hold for leftmost-innermost rewriting).

 In \Cref{Sect:Signature Extensions}, we will also investigate signature extensions.
 We have already seen in \Cref{thm:Sig-PAST} that $\PASTs$ is not closed under signature extensions for any $s \in \IS$.
 Based on our modularity results, we will now show that both $\ASTs$ and $\SASTs$ are closed under signature extensions.